 2. Coat Your Doors

-Using a sponge, dab your paste onto your shower doors.
+Use a sponge to apply the paste to your shower doors.
 Aim for even coverage.

 3. Let It Work

-Leave the mixture to sit on your doors for 10 to 15 minutes.
+Leave the paste on your doors for 10 to 15 minutes to give it time to work.

 4. Clean Paste Off

 Wipe the solution off your doors using a wet sponge.
-You can also rinse the doors with the showerhead to speed things up.
+You can also rinse the doors with your shower to speed things up.

 5. Squeegee Doors